virtual-labs/exp-dev-reference/best-practices/README.md

    18. Do not use line breaks with html tags

 ### CSS Coding Standards
-   1. All CSS documents must use two spaces for indentation and files should have no trailing white space.
+   1. Use two spaces for indentation in all CSS documents and ensure that there are no trailing whitespace.
    2. Do not declare the css rules on one line
    3. Align the properties and values with same space
    4. Use shorthand properties wherever possible